fhamborg/news-please/README.md

 ### ElasticSearch

 news-please also supports export to ElasticSearch.
+Using Elasticsearch will also enable the versioning feature.
 First, enable it in the `config.cfg` at `pythonx.x/dist-packages/newsplease`:

     [Scrapy]